kowsar89/woocommerce-filter-orders-by-product/readme.txt

 You will see a new filter appears in WooCommerce Orders page.

 == Screenshots ==
-1. From admin panel, Click on "Woocommerce>Orders" to visit the orders screen.
-There you'll see a new dropdown filter appears
+1. From admin panel, Click on "WooCommerce>Orders" to visit the Orders screen.
+There you'll see a new dropdown filter.
 2. Click on that dropdown and you'll see a list of all products.
 Select a product and click on "Filter" button.
-Results will display only the orders which contains that specific product.
+It'll show up the orders which contains only that specific product.

 == Changelog ==

+= 3.0 =
+* New: Now it's possible to filter by Product Category
+* Code refactored

 = 2.0.7 =
 * Fix: Products with same name only appeared once before